elmiratap/create-your-own-adventure/english/blah-balh/blah-blah.md

 If no sing [go back](../marshmallow.md)

-Or go [drink a coffee](../coffee/novel/full-length-novel.md) to get your courage up
+Or [drink a coffee](../coffee/novel/full-length-novel.md) to get your courage up